orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 _tldr; the test code can be found <a href="https://github.com/orizens/echoes/blob/9e4cd2acfa5b389a9d9e193eab9221725376408a/src/components/youtube-videos/youtube-videos.component.spec.js" target="_blank">here</a>._

-Apart from setting up karma as I mentioned in the previous article, I found that it is necessary to define the relevant transforms that the browserify task is using (and rather not &#8220;plugins" as i've written before) in karma's configuration.
+Apart from setting up karma as I mentioned in the previous article, I found that it is necessary to define the relevant transforms that the browserify task is using (and rather not "plugins" as i've written before) in karma's configuration.

-Since I'm using several transforms, in particularly - the &#8220;stringify" transform to load html files as strings, the karma configuration file now includes:
+Since I'm using several transforms, in particularly - the "stringify" transform to load html files as strings, the karma configuration file now includes:

 ```typescript
 {